appsinacup/appsinacup.github.io/_pages/tools.md

 ![lobby](https://github.com/appsinacup/tiny_lobby/raw/main/docs/example.gif)

 Multiplayer C++ Lobby Server with login for create / join / find lobbies..
-It starts a websocket server and has backend scripting in Luau and AngelScript.
+It starts a websocket server and has backend scripting in Luau.

 ## Release